joefreeman/quiver/docs/SPEC.md

 ```
 is_empty?     // ? suffix for predicates/boolean functions
 helper'       // ' suffix for variants or helper functions
-print!        // ! suffix for functions with side effects
 valid'?       // Multiple suffixes can be combined
 ```